Mapping the Stochastic Penal Colony: July 2022: 2 Supermax

-Issues filed in \DALLE's GitHub repository and discussion on the subreddit in August 2022 seemed to assume that policy enforcement was based on lists of words.
-OpenAI may have indirectly encouraged that because its safety best practices documentation at the time pointed to a blacklist.
-But my own experiments convincingly pointed towards a more sophisticated censor, that is, another \V{AI}.
-Since \DALLE's gatekeeper was a language-based algorithm, likely some model derived from \V{GPT-3}~\cite{BrownMannea2020}, we might be tempted to call it a stochastic parrot~\emo{parrot}~\cite{BenderGebruea2021}.
-But that doesn't do justice to its function as judge, jury, and executioner.
-That an algorithm has been bestowed with that awesome trinity of powers is our seventh injustice.
+{}That command was followed by a hierarchy of strictures that elaborated on this apparent prime directive.
+They included generally desirable strictures, notably requiring the disclosure of \V{AI} and respect for the rights of others.
+But the combination of two other strictures with a clause from the addendum to OpenAI's terms-of-use, as reproduced in \REF{app:dalle:terms}, seemed less concerned with preventing harm than taking control in depth:

-Independent of whether the enforcer was human or algorithmic, eventually a prohibited prompt will slip through.
-OpenAI appears to have been well-prepared even for that eventuality: As stated in an addendum to its terms-of-use (reproduced in Appendix~\ref{app:dalle:terms} on page~\pageref{app:dalle:terms}), the firm claimed ownership to all generated images, instead granting exclusive usage rights---``all provided that you comply with these terms and our Content Policy.''
-The terms continue: ``If you violate our terms or Content Policy, you will lose rights to use Generations,'' meaning images.
-That failsafe also is the eighth injustice.
+\begin{EnumerateLining} \item OpenAI presented the categories of violative content as a prescriptive jumble of nouns and adjectives, without justification or explanation: ``Hate,'' ``harassment,'' ``violence,'' ``self-harm,'' ``sexual,'' ``shocking,'' ``illegal activity,'' ``deception,'' ``political,'' ``public and personal health,'' and ``spam.'' \item OpenAI claimed ownership to all generated images, instead granting exclusive usage rights only---``all provided that you comply with these terms and our Content Policy.''
+The addendum to the terms-of-use continued: ``If you violate our terms or Content Policy, you will lose rights to use Generations,'' meaning images. \item OpenAI invited users to ``report any suspected violations,'' i.e., to become snitches, and promised to ``take action accordingly, up to and including terminating the violating account.'' \end{EnumerateLining}

+\DALLE's \V{AI}-based prompt moderation was preemptive and based on prescriptive and overreaching content categories.
+By omitting motivation or justification, the categories did not allow for context or marginal speech---preventing users from making informed decisions about whether prompts adhered to the policy.
+Pretty much their only safe option was to stay well clear of prompts that might touch upon the eleven categories.
+Furthermore, while it is straight-forward enough to come up with examples for potentially harmful content in each category, declaring all violent, sexual, shocking, political, or health content harmful seems rather preposterous.